-3. SITE HISTORY
+SITE HISTORY

-- 3.1 Proposal of Application Notice PRE/2018/0002/PAN was received on 22nd February 2018 for the proposed development of land for residential use.
+Proposal of Application Notice PRE/2018/0002/PAN was received on 22 February 2018 for the proposed development of land for residential use.
 The notice set out the proposals for community consultation.
-A pre application consultation report has been submitted with the application (see paragraph 1.7 above). - 3.2 No Environmental Impact Assessment Screening Request was submitted by the applicant.
-However the proposed development has been screened and it is considered that an environmental impact assessment is not required and that the potential impacts of the proposed development can be the subject of targeted assessments as required. - 3.3 A concurrent listed building application has been submitted for the 'Substantial Demolition of Former Farm Steading and Redevelopment to form 12 Dwellinghouses.'
+A Pre Application Consultation Report has been submitted with the application (see paragraph 1.7 above).

+- 3.2 No Screening Request was submitted by the applicant.
+However the Council have screened the development in relation to the Town and Country Planning (Environmental Impact Assessment)(Scotland)Regulations 2017.
+The screening opinion of the Council's Development Management Unit is that an environmental impact assessment was not required and that the potential impacts of the proposed development could be the subject of targeted assessments as required. - 3.3 A concurrent listed building application has been submitted for the 'Substantial Demolition of Former Farm Steading and Redevelopment to form 12 Dwellinghouses.'
 The reference for this application is P/19/0454/LBC.

-3.4 The listed building was fire damaged towards the end of 2018.
-An application (reference P/19/0597/LBC) was submitted in September 2019 for remedial works to protect the remainder of the building in the area which has been damaged by fire.
-At the time of drafting this report, this application was still under consideration.
+This application will be placed on the weekly recommendation list once this planning application has been determined. - The Listed Building was fire damaged towards the end of 2018.
+An application (reference P/19/0597/LBC) was submitted in September 2019 for remedial works to protect the remainder of the building, in the area which had been damaged by fire.
+This application has been granted listed building consent.